prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-util-ios.md

 Prebid SDK provides a function `findPrebidCreativeSize` to address a bug in the Google Ad Manager ad server (described [here](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!category-topic/google-admob-ads-sdk/ios/648jzAP2EQY)) where under certain situations ads fail to render.

 It is recommended all Google Ad Manager integrations resize all ads served based on the winning Prebid creative size `findPrebidCreativeSize`.
-Functionally speaking the Prebid SDK resizes ad slots based on the [adViewDidReceiveAd event](https://developers.google.com/admob/ios/banner) (when an ad is recieved) to determine the winning Prehbid ad size to determine how to resize the ad slot.
+Functionally speaking the Prebid SDK resizes ad slots based on the [adViewDidReceiveAd event](https://developers.google.com/admob/ios/banner) (when an ad is received) to determine the winning Prehbid ad size to determine how to resize the ad slot.

 Usage example: